Welcome to Canada!

 Once you complete your income tax return, you can see whether you have to pay an additional amount or get a refund.
 You have to submit your return before the end of April the year following the year you earned the income.
 If you operate your own business (self-employed) or if you earn any self-employed income, you have until June 15 to file the return, but all payments of income tax are due April 30.
 After this date, the government starts charging you interest on the unpaid balance.

-If April 30 or June 15 fall on a weekend, the due date becomes the Monday, for example, June 15th 2019 is a Saturday, so the filing deadline for self-employed Canadians is June 17th, 2019.
+If April 30 or June 15 fall on a weekend, the due date becomes the following open business day.

 You may become a resident for tax purposes in Canada if:

 - You are a permanent resident or have applied for permanent resident status